AlexPerez40/Cookbook/README.md

 # Cookbook
-This repository contains receipies I like to share with my friends
+This repository contains receipies I like to share with my friends and Alex Perez